yojeero/config_linux/README.md

 ### .fonts

-copy .local folder in the home directory run in terminal for reload fonts
+copy .local folder in home directory
+run in terminal for reload fonts

 `